Friday, December 29, 2017

 "William," sighed the Storyteller, "Carefully untied a string and unwrapped the package containing a knitted scarf and five folded sheets of paper.
 It was a letter from his sister Emma updating with news about his family back east.
 He quickly read the letter's opening lines."

 I hope this letter finds you well.
 I only hope searching for gold in California is treating you?
 With any luck, this will arrive by Christmas for I know this scarf will keep you warm.
-I hope it will reminds you of home and how we missed you."
+I hope it will remind you of home and how we missed you."

 "William again asked Snowshoe to stay for a spell, But once again Snowshoe shook his head and said there is a storm brewing and he would like to make get his deliveries made before it hit," explained the Storyteller, "William quickly went into the cabin to retrieve his letters home and a couple of coins he had been saving to offer payment.
 Snowshoe took only one coin for the postage of the letters and turned down the rest before soaring off like an eagle on his skis."